 A drug commonly used to treat hyperparathyroidism.

-Sensipar or cinacalcet is used to treat increased amounts of parathyroid hormone in people with long-term kidney disease who are on dialysis.
+Sensipar or cinacalcet is used to treat increased amounts of parathyroid hormone in people with long-term kidney disease on dialysis.

 It is also used to treat increased amounts of calcium in people with an overactive parathyroid gland or in people with cancer of the parathyroid gland.

 Cinacalcet works by decreasing the amount of parathyroid hormone, calcium, and phosphorus in your body.
 Having the correct amount of these substances in your body helps prevent bone disease.